 And you know what they were quoting?
 It was the will of the Lord to bruise him.
 He has put him to grief when he makes himself an offering to sin.
 He will see his offspring he will prolong his days.
 He will see the fruit of the travail of his soul and be satisfied.

 He won’t lose one of them.
 The fruit of the travail of the soul of the Son of God will come home, through missions and in no other way.
 Therefore, the success of missions is certain.
-Oh there’s so many more texts we can refer to.
+Oh, there are so many more texts we can refer to.

 And they introduced to him a man who has been in jail forty days last summer, and couldn’t come to the annual meeting in prison in a Muslim country.
 We got up and gave the testimony and he said the text that sustained him was Acts 18:10, where the spirit comes to Paul in the middle of night and says, “Do not fear.
 Keep on preaching.
 I am with you.
 What can man do to you?
 I have many people in this city.
 I redeemed them.
 I bought them and I will see to it that they are found and I will use it to that end.”

 And so my second reason for why you can know this promise is coming true is because, the ransom has been paid.